Metrorrey Line 6: Construction

 At the beginning of 2023, it was announced that construction of the infrastructure of Line 6 would begin on February 11, 2023.
 This consisted of carrying out the first verification survey for the deep foundation.
 That day the construction start ceremony was held.
 The governor of Nuevo León Samuel García led the event.
 The construction of Line 6 is expected to provide services to more than 120 thousand users and is part of the pillars of the Mobility Master Plan, with the aim of improving mobility in the Monterrey metropolitan area.
 The ceremony was attended by the technical secretary of the State, Mario Ramón Silva Rodríguez, and the secretary of Mobility and Urban Planning, Hernán Manuel Villarreal Rodríguez, among others.
 Governor García assured that the construction will be carried out efficiently, effectively and quickly, without causing an impact on the citizens.

 Within the framework of the construction of Metro Line 6, tasks have been planned that include the layout, station design, rolling stock, yard and workshop, as well as road adaptations on its route.
 The first phase of Line 6 will have a length of 9 kilometers, from the Y Griega to Citadel, passing through the municipalities of Monterrey, Guadalupe, San Nicolás de los Garza and Apodaca.

 The Secretary of Mobility and Urban Planning, Hernán Manuel Villarreal Rodríguez, reported that the construction process of Line 6 will begin with a section that will include the Citadel station, where the yard will be located and the rolling stock will be stored.
 The official asked the population for patience during the work, since, although it has been planned to avoid the closure of roads and allow the transit of urban public transport along its usual routes, it will be necessary to reduce from one to two central lanes during the drilling period. for the foundation and two to three lanes during the construction stage.

-On 25 May, the first monorail car for the future Line 6 was exhibited to the public.
+On 25 May 2024, the first monorail car for the future Line 6 was exhibited to the public.
 On 29 May 2024, Samuel García announced that Lines 4 and 6 were 30% complete, and that they will be opened in time for the 2026 FIFA World Cup: that is, before June 2026.

+On 27 April 2026, static and technical tests began on a 1.3 kilometer section between the yard at Citadelle and La Fé station and three days later governor Samuel García announced the opening phase of Line 6, which includes La Fé, Churubusco, Y Griega and Parque Fundidora stations and is expected to open on June 3.
+After a test trip with the governor to the Parque Fundidora station took place on May 31st, the director of Metrorrey, Abraham Vargas, had to announce the next day that the monorail was not yet available for the World Cup.
+Although the test phase could be brought forward by three weeks, it has not yet been completed.
+Therefore, no completion date can be given for this section of the project.